Tuesday, September 30, 2008

 Creative Caffeine: I worked at least ten ways of manipulating the dryer sheets with various sewing techniques (hand and machine) and dying methods.
 A lot of time went into different ways to use the material.

-dryer sheet art
+box of dryer sheets- $3dryer sheet art

 dryer sheets!